MicrosoftDocs/azure-devops-docs/docs/project/wiki/wiki-select-unpublish-versions.md

 ## Select a wiki version

-To select a wiki version, choose the version from the branch options from your **Wiki** hub.
+To select a wiki version, choose the version from the branch options from the **Wiki** page.

 > [!div class="mx-imgBorder"]
 > ![Select wiki version](_img/wiki/publish-wiki-select-version.png)

 ## Unpublish a published wiki

-If you no longer want a repository to be published as a wiki, you can choose to unpublish it from the **Wiki** hub.
+If you no longer want a repository to be published as a wiki, you can choose to unpublish it from **Wiki**.
 Unpublishing a wiki unpublishes all versions of the repository that you have published previously.

 0. Simply select the wiki you want to unpublish, pen the context menu, and choose **Unpublish wiki**.